If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 Menopause is a life transition that comes with many changes.
 For this reason, we need to support our bodies with the right nutrients as much as we can!

 Vitamin B12 benefits you every day, most especially during menopause.
 Here are 12 ways of how B12 can help you. 🙂

 Regulating mood is one of the best vitamin B12 benefits during menopause!

 B12 is a mood-boosting vitamin!
 It stimulates the release of dopamine, serotonin and norepinephrine.
-These hormones relaxes your central nervous system.
+These hormones relax your central nervous system.
 B12 also reduces mood problems such as anxiety and depression during menopause!